Western Australian state industrial laws (Updated July 2023)

 - the employee’s hours of work over the last four weeks

-The act does not specify any overtime payments for reasonable additional hours which are payable at the same hourly rate as the minimum wage.
+The Minimum Conditions of Employment Act and the Farm Employees’ Award do not specify any overtime payments for reasonable additional hours which are payable at the same hourly rate as the minimum wage.

 Public holidays